18F/handbook/docs/04-how-we-work/tools/harvest.md

 **Time:**

-*   8 hours if it's a full day
+*   8 hours for a full day
-*   4 hours if it's a half day
+*   4 hours for a half day

 ![Harvest screenshot 12](../../images/harvest12.png)